 Preferred Stock Offering.
 On September 30, 2023, the Company issued 1,835 shares of 11.0% Series C Cumulative Convertible Preferred Stock.
 These shares have no par value and a liquidation preference of \$1,000 per share plus an amount equal to all accumulated dividends thereon (whether or not earned or declared but without interest) to the date payment of such distribution is made in full.
 An additional 1,995 shares and 1,760 shares were issued on October 18, 2023 and October 31, 2023, respectively.
-Total gross proceeds from the preferred stock offering currently totals \$5.59 million, which will be used for operating expenses or to contribute capital to BayFirst National Bank to support its growth and operations.
+Total gross proceeds from the preferred stock offering currently totals \$5.59 million.

+which will be used for operating expenses or to contribute capital to BayFirst National Bank to support its growth and operations.

-Fourth Quarter Common Stock Dividend.
-On October 24, 2023, BayFirst's Board of Directors declared a fourth quarter 2023 cash dividend of \$0.08 per common share, payable December 15, 2023 to common shareholders of record as of December 1, 2023.
-This dividend marks the 30th consecutive quarterly cash dividend paid since BayFirst initiated cash dividends in 2016.
+Fourth Second Quarter Common Stock Dividend.
+On October 24, 2023 April 23, 2024, BayFirst's Board of Directors declared a fourth second quarter 2023 2024 cash dividend of \$0.08 per common share, payable December 15, 2023 June 15, 2024 to common shareholders of record as of December 1, 2023 June 1, 2024.
+This dividend marks the 30th consecutive The Company has continuously paid quarterly cash dividend paid since BayFirst initiated common stock cash dividends in since 2016.

-Fourth Quarter Preferred Series A Stock Dividend.
+Fourth Second Quarter Preferred Series A Stock Dividend.
 BayFirst's Board of Directors declared a quarterly cash dividend of \$22.50 on the Series A Preferred Stock.
-The dividend will be payable January 2, 2024 to shareholders of record as of October 16, 2023.
+The dividend will be payable January 2, 2024 July 1, 2024 to shareholders of record as of October 16, 2023 April 15, 2024.
 The amount and timing of the dividend is in accordance with the terms of the Series A Preferred Stock.

-Fourth Quarter Preferred Series B Stock Dividend.
+Fourth Second Quarter Preferred Series B Stock Dividend.
 BayFirst's Board of Directors declared a quarterly cash dividend of \$20.00 on the Series B Convertible Preferred Stock.
-The dividend will be payable January 2, 2024 to shareholders of record as of October 16, 2023.
+The dividend will be payable January 2, 2024 July 1, 2024 to shareholders of record as of October 16, 2023 April 15, 2024.
 The amount and timing of the dividend is in accordance with the terms of the Series B Convertible Preferred Stock.

-Fourth Quarter Preferred Series C Stock Dividend.
+Fourth Second Quarter Preferred Series C Stock Dividend.
 BayFirst's Board of Directors declared a quarterly cash dividend of \$27.50 on the Series C Cumulative Convertible Preferred Stock.
-The dividend will be payable January 2, 2024 to shareholders of record as of October 16, 2023.
+The dividend will be payable January 2, 2024 July 1, 2024 to shareholders of record as of October 16, 2023 April 15, 2024.
 The amount and timing of the dividend is in accordance with the terms of the Series C Cumulative Convertible Preferred Stock.